Support at school for children with epilepsy

 • Will my child be able to take part in school activities?

-When school is planning a trip or activity, the organisers should do a risk assessment for your child.
+When the school is planning a trip or activity, the organisers should do a risk assessment for your child.
 This will give them the opportunity to look at what extra help your child might need because of their epilepsy.

 The school should use the risk assessment to work out what they can do to help your child take part fully and safely.
 This may involve being flexible and making reasonable adjustments.
+The school has a duty to make reasonable adjustments so that a disabled child is not disadvantaged.
+For example, having an extra adult on a trip who could take care of your child if they had a seizure.

 • What can I do to help the school support my child?